 And there’s a lot at stake here.
 A study from online advertising network Chitika found that the #1 search result on Google vacuums up 33% of the traffic, while the second result gets 18%, and the numbers just go down from there.

-If you aren’t seriously considering online marketing for your business in 2016, then you risk falling behind.
+If you aren’t seriously considering online marketing for your business, then you risk falling behind.